 - Prepare an up-to-date redemption figure for your mortgage.

-- Pay off the mortgage and send the net proceeds of the sale to you (or put them towards the purchase of your new house).
+- Deal with the legal completion of the sale including repayment of the mortgage and estate agent’s fee and send the net proceeds of the sale to you (or put them towards the purchase of your new house).

 Buying a house